openstack-archive/tripleo-incubator/devtest.md

         cd $TRIPLEO_ROOT/incubator/
         scripts/boot-elements boot-stack -o bootstrap

-  Your SSH pub key has been copied to the resulting 'bootstrap' VM's root user.
+   Your SSH pub key has been copied to the resulting 'bootstrap' VMs root user.
 It has been started by the boot-elements script, and can be logged into at this point.

-* Get the IP of your 'bootstrap' VM
+1. Get the IP of your 'bootstrap' VM

         BOOTSTRAP_IP=`scripts/get-vm-ip bootstrap`

-  (If you downloaded a pre-built bootstrap image, or chose not to start it by specifying the -n option, you will need to manually start it and customize it.
+   If you downloaded a pre-built bootstrap image you will need to log into it and customise the configuration with in it.
 See footnote [1].)

-* Create some 'baremetal' node(s) out of KVM virtual machines.
+1. Create some 'baremetal' node(s) out of KVM virtual machines.
    Nova will PXE boot these VMs as though they were physical hardware.
    You can use bm_poseur to automate this, or if you want to create the VMs yourself, see footnote [2] for details on their requirements.

         sudo $TRIPLEO_ROOT/bm_poseur/bm_poseur --vms 1 --arch i686 create-vm

-* Get the list of MAC addresses for all the VMs you have created.
+1. Get the list of MAC addresses for all the VMs you have created.
    If you used bm_poseur to create the bare metal nodes, you can run this on your laptop to get the MACs:

         MAC=`$TRIPLEO_ROOT/bm_poseur/bm_poseur get-macs`

-  If you are testing on real hardware, see footnote [3].

-* Copy the openstack credentials out of the bootstrap VM, and add the IP:
+1. Copy the openstack credentials out of the bootstrap VM, and add the IP:
+   XXX root@ is normally disabled for ssh?
+HTF does this work.

         scp root@$BOOTSTRAP_IP:stackrc ~/stackrc
         sed -i "s/localhost/$BOOTSTRAP_IP/" ~/stackrc
         source ~/stackrc

-__(Note: all of the following commands should be run on your host machine, not inside the bootstrap VM)__ __(Note: if you have set http_proxy or https_proxy to a network host, these need to be unset before proceeding)__
+__(Note: all of the following commands should be run on your host machine, not inside the bootstrap VM)__ __(Note: if you have set http_proxy or https_proxy to a network host, you must either configure that network host to route traffic to your VM ip properly, or add the BOOTSTRAP_IP to your no_proxy environment variable value.)__

-* Add your key to nova:
+1. Add your key to nova:

         nova keypair-add --pub-key ~/.ssh/id_rsa.pub default

-* Inform Nova on the bootstrap node of these resources by running this:
+1. Inform Nova on the bootstrap node of these resources by running this:

-        nova baremetal-node-create ubuntu 1 512 10 $MAC
+        nova baremetal-node-create ubuntu 1 512 10
+	nova baremetal--interface add 1 $MAC

    If you have multiple VMs created by bm_poseur, you can simplify this process by running this script.

         for MAC in $($TRIPLEO_ROOT/bm_poseur/bm_poseur get-macs); do
             nova baremetal-node-create ubuntu 1 512 10 $MAC
+            nova baremetal-interface-add $id $MAC
         done

    (This assumes the default flavor of CPU:1 RAM:512 DISK:10.
 Change values if needed.)

-* Wait for the following to show up in the nova-compute log on the bootstrap node
+1. Wait for the following to show up in the nova-compute log on the bootstrap node

         ssh root@$BOOTSTRAP_IP "tail -f /var/log/upstart/nova-compute.log"